asfadmin/AI_Water/README.md

 ```

-After the program is ran, you will be asked for your [Nasa Earthdata](https://earthdata.nasa.gov) Credentials.œ
+After the program is ran, you will be asked for your [Nasa Earthdata](https://earthdata.nasa.gov) Credentials.
 ```
 Enter your NASA EarthData username:
 Password: